an interview with Bethany Ford of Illahe Vineyards

 Illahe began in 2006 by making a few hundred cases of its first vintage.
 This year they are making 10,000 cases of wine.
 Illahe’s focus is on handcrafted pinot noir and whites, with a vision of sustainability and longevity at the heart of everything they do.

-BF: Illahe [Ill-Uh-Hee] means “earth” or “place” or “soil” in Chinook jargon.
-The Chinooks were a tribe in this area and they didn’t have a language, so that’s why they call it jargon.
+Bethany: Illahe [Ill-Uh-Hee] means “earth” or “place” or “soil” in Chinook Jargon.
 To us, it seemed like Northwest for terroir.
 We wanted a meaningful name that was geographical to the area, instead of just naming the winery after us.

 We all have our specific roles, which is nice, especially with a husband and wife team.
 We have our own unique jobs, so we can be separate or work together.